-This is a subject that really should be both understood and explained to homeowners by professionals prior to providing service in many areas.
+This is a subject that really should be both understood and explained to homeowners by professionals before providing service in many areas.

 In the carpet and upholstery cleaning field, I see this quite often and I also realize even our industry does not do enough to educate the consumer.

-Pre-existing conditions usually refer to conditions that are present prior to the onset of any work onto a particular project.
-An example of this could be a plant that is on a rug and the plant is watered on a regular basis but rarely moved.
-Next the pot develops a leak or watering overflows the container.
+Pre-existing conditions usually refer to conditions that are present before the onset of any work onto a particular project.
+An example of this could be a plant that is on a rug and the plant is watered regularly but rarely moved.
+Next, the pot develops a leak or watering overflows the container.
 Each watering episode creates a damp rug underneath the plant.
 It doesn’t take long for that dirty water to leave a soil mark.
 That’s not the real problem.
 The real problem is the damage the moisture has caused to the rug.
-After just a few days of this moisture and dampness, mold will start to form and break down almost any type of natural fibers.
+After just a few days of this moisture and dampness, mold will start to form and break down almost any type of natural fiber.
 Since many rugs and especially better quality rugs made of wool, linen or silk will have a natural backing including cotton or jute.
 These materials in the backing offer support structure to the foundation of the rug and give all the integrity of strength to the rug.
 Once this mold starts, it will deteriorate the backing and you will lose all your fiber support allowing for the rug to fall apart or fibers easily pulled from the rug.

-Other examples of this can be pet stains that appear to be mildly yellow but have weaken the dye structure and once cleaned cause the original color to all run together.
-Another example can be damage done to upholstery through either exposure from the sun causing a dry rot or mildew and mold causing damage and rot to the fabric.
+Other examples of this can be pet stains that appear to be mildly yellow but have weakened the dye structure and once cleaned cause the original color to all to run together.
+Another example can be damage done to upholstery through either exposure from the sun causing dry rot or mildew and mold causing damage and rot to the fabric.